alexandertrefz/essence/Readme.md

 `--json` writes the run as one JSON event per line.
 A project skips tags by default by naming them in the nearest `package.json`, under `{ "essence": { "test": { "skipTags": ["slow"] } } }`.

+The same runner is live in an editor: the Language Server keeps one test session per workspace and re-runs what an edit reached, on the unsaved buffer, and pushes the batch over a custom notification.
+The VS Code extension draws it as a Test Explorer, as marks down the gutter, and as the values a run recorded beside the lines that produced them.

 Formatting is a separate command, and never something a build does to your sources:

 ```sh